yuyanislearning/WQE_proteomics_WGCNA/README.md

 # WQE_proteomics_WGCNA
+By: Yu Yan, 2020/9/31

-Code and results for WQE, using WGCNA analyzing proteomics data This project aims to create a workflow for analyzing proteomics data through: performing differential expression analysis on proteomics data; WGCNA to form cluster proteins based on co-expression pattern; clusters are then associated with phenotype of interest.
+Code and results for WQE, using WGCNA analyzing proteomics data

+This project aims to create a workflow for analyzing proteomics data through: performing differential expression analysis on proteomics data; WGCNA to form cluster proteins based on co-expression pattern; clusters are then associated with phenotype of interest.
 It also includes modules for functional annotation and comparison the proteins identified from different analysis.

+Proteomics search output should be formatted to fit the input of the workflow, detail are illustrated in preprocess part.
+Multiple outputs will be generated based on user's preferrence.
+In general, the results of differential expression analysis, WGCNA and functional annotation will be main results.

 Details are shown below.

 ## Code